flavienbwk/book-devops/eng/README.md

 [^DiRTTraining]: _Disaster and Recovery Testing_ (DiRT) is a [training for infrastructure teams at Google](https://cloud.google.com/blog/products/management-tools/shrinking-the-time-to-mitigate-production-incidents), aimed at pushing production systems to their limit and inflicting real failures.
 The objective is to see how the teams react and if they are correctly equipped to respond to an incident.

-[^MasterSecNumANSSI]: [Presentation page of the ANSSI "Master digital security"](ssi.gouv.fr/particulier/formations/secnumedu/formations-labellisees-secnumedu/master-securite-numerique/). _ssi.gouv.fr_ ("Training" tab).
+[^MasterSecNumANSSI]: [Presentation page of ANSSI's "Master of digital security"](ssi.gouv.fr/particulier/formations/secnumedu/formations-labellisees-secnumedu/master-securite-numerique/). _ssi.gouv.fr_ ("Training" tab).

 [^SLSA]: _Supply chain Levels for Software Artifacts_ ([SLSA](https://slsa.dev), pronounced "salsa") is a set of security rules recommended to secure its software development and deployment chain.